 2. The external parameter provisioning procedure in clause 4.15.6 of TS 23.502 [4] is extended to support the provisioning of localized service information to home, or hosting network, or the OAM method is used to provision the data to home network.

 3. The localized service information can be preconfigured in the UE or dynamically provisioned via signalling.
-For dynamic provisioning, the AMF could provide the UE requests the desired application data (e.g. by specifying the identifier or name of the localized service) from either home network, hosting network or serving network e.g. via new UE policy.
+For dynamic provisioning, the AMF could provide the desired Localized Service information based on UE request (e.g. by specifying the identifier(s) or name(s) of the localized services) from either home network, hosting network or serving network e.g. via new UE policy.

 NOTE: How UE obtains localized service identifier or name to make the request for dynamic provisioning is out of 3GPP scope.

-Editor's note 3-1: It is FFS the benefit of UE requesting desired localized service information.
+NOTE: On performing Registration with the Hosting network, UE may request the Localized service information for Localized Services being offered by the Hosting Network.

 4. If PNI-NPN as hosting network is associated with CAG ID, separated from other localized service information, the UE obtains the Allowed CAG ID list from the home network according to clause 5.30.3.3 TS 23.501 [3].

 a.
 The home network may send the updated Allowed CAG ID list to the UE